Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 Here’s a quick look at some common uses for female fittings:

-• Medical equipment for oxygen or air supply
+Medical equipment for oxygen or, gas female connector

 The female fitting plays a crucial role.
 Without it, the system can’t seal or hold pressure.
 And just like male parts, female fittings must be the right size and type for the system to work.